Journal Entries

 I just answered this Featured Question; you can answer it too!

-Wednesday, 12 November 2008
+November 12, 2008

 • New Poem

-It's been freaking crazy at my work and life.
+It’s been freaking crazy at my work and life.
 Finally finished my Masters and am looking for opportunities to get out of Dodge.
 Teaching is just not worth it anymore.
-There's too many riff-raff that float around and clog up the classroom--that goes for teachers and students.
+There’s too many riff-raff that float around and clog up the classroom–that goes for teachers and students.
 Anyway, on to something more worthwhile:

 Message Received (1st draft)